DFE-Digital/teacher-services-cloud/documentation/disaster-recovery.md

 #### Option 2.
 Recreate via terraform and restore from scheduled offline backup

+##### Check Monitor Diagnostics
+- Check and delete any postgres diagnostics remaining for the deleted instance in https://portal.azure.com/#view/Microsoft_Azure_Monitoring/AzureMonitoringBrowseBlade/~/diagnosticsLogs as the later deploy to rebuild postgres will fail if it remains. e.g. search using subscription s189-teacher-services-cloud-test and resource group s189t01-ittms-stg-pg and look for enabled Diagnostic settings.
+To do this select the `subscription` & `resource group` from the dropdown filter and select `Azure database for PostgresSQL flexible server` from the `resource type`.
+If the postgres flexible server has `Diagnostic Status` of `Enabled` then select the server, choose `edit setting`, and delete.
+Note the diagnostic setting name will end with -diagnostics.
+If you don't see the s189 subscription check you don't have it excluded in your default subscription filter at https://portal.azure.com/#settings/directory
+- Azure Monitor Diagnostics can be viewed using the CLI command.
+The CLI command requires a resource id which can be obtained via the portal.
+  - Goto to the portal and navigate to the database `Overview`
+  - Click on `JSON View`.
+  - Copy the `Resource Id` shown on the top.
+  - `az monitor diagnostic-settings list --resource <resource-id>`

+##### Run Workflow
 Run the deploy workflow to recreate the missing postgres database as detailed below.

-- Check and delete any postgres diagnostics remaining for the deleted instance in https://portal.azure.com/#view/Microsoft_Azure_Monitoring/AzureMonitoringBrowseBlade/~/diagnosticsLogs as the later deploy to rebuild postgres will fail if it remains. e.g. search using subscription s189-teacher-services-cloud-test and resource group s189t01-ittms-stg-pg and look for enabled Diagnostic settings.

 As the maintenance page has been enabled, you will need to:
 1. create a branch from main